 Analysis Services on-premises and in the cloud

 Analysis Services is now available in the cloud as an Azure service.
-Currently in preview, Azure Analysis Services supports tabular models at the 1200 compatibility level.
+Azure Analysis Services supports tabular models at the 1200 and higher compatibility levels.
 DirectQuery, partitions, row-level security, bi-directional relationships, and translations are all supported.
 To learn more and give it a try for free, see Azure Analysis Services.

 When installing Analysis Services by using SQL Server Setup, during configuration you specify a server mode for that instance.
 Each mode includes different features unique to a particular Analysis Services solution.

 Tabular Mode - Implement in-memory relational data modeling constructs (model, tables, columns, measures, hierarchies).

 Multidimensional and Data Mining Mode - Implement OLAP modeling constructs (cubes, dimensions, measures).

 Power Pivot Mode - Implement Power Pivot and Excel data models in SharePoint (Power Pivot for SharePoint is a middle-tier data engine that loads, queries, and refreshes data models hosted in SharePoint).

 A single instance can be configured with only one mode, and cannot be changed later.
 You can install multiple instances with different modes on the same server, but you'll need to run Setup and specify configuration settings for each instance.
 For detailed information and a comparison of different features offered in each of the modes, see Comparing Tabular and Multidimensional Solutions.